Everything You Need to Know About the Gross Profit Formula & Its Calculation

 How to Improve Your Gross Profit

-What’s a “Good” Gross Profit Margin?
+What Is a Good Gross Profit Margin?

 Quick Cheat Sheet

-• Gross Profit = Revenue − COGS
+Gross Profit = Revenue − COGS

 Final Thoughts

+Can service businesses calculate gross profit?
 Yes.
-Service businesses calculate gross profit by subtracting direct service delivery costs from revenue.
+Service businesses calculate gross profit by subtracting their direct delivery costs such as freelancer fees and direct labor tied to specific client work from their revenue.

 Ready to Find Your